 It’s important to note here that sorting and counting aren’t sequential.
 Your child might begin sorting before they begin counting, in fact.

 For instance, if you want your child to sort a bowl of fruit, you can ask them to count all of the strawberries.
 They’ll sort the strawberries from the rest of the fruit.
 If you ask them to count the red fruit, they’ll sort out strawberries, cherries, and watermelon and count them together.

 Once a child has learned to isolate characteristics, they can begin to identify, extend, and even create patterns.
 Your child will learn how to:

 - Identify the parts that repeat and continue a pattern

 - Create their own patterns

 To encourage your child to explore patterns, take a few moments to build a pattern for them when you play together.
 Use whatever materials you have available and create a simple AB pattern, such as truck, car, truck, car.

 Next, point to each object.
 Say its name aloud.
 Then, when you get to the end of the row, ask them what comes next.
 If they aren’t sure, grab the next object and put it down.
 Once you’ve completed one round, start at the beginning and repeat each item to reinforce the pattern.

-Using words to describe things in their lives will help them give ownership over ideas and observations.
-Motivate them to think about the order of the world around them and use different words to describe them, such as:
+Using math words to describe things in their lives will help them give ownership over ideas and observations.
+You can motivate them to think about math in the world around them by using words such as:

 - More than